People have been painting plaster as far back as 7500B.C.

 Spray paint your plaster objects outdoors or in a ventilated area.
-Read the manufacture’s warnings before using spraypaint.
+Read the manufacturer’s warnings before using spray paint.
 Apply thin layers and let the paint completely dry before adding a second coat.
 Wear latex gloves to protect your hands when using spray paint.

 Final Thoughts On The Best Paints For Plaster Crafts

-Whether you are painting concrete statues or making fun crafts with kids, the type paint you use is essential for the finished project.
+Whether painting concrete statues or making fun crafts with kids, the type of paint you use is essential for the finished project.

-Before you go to the store and invest a large amount of money on art supplies you will never use, make a list of what you will need.
+Before you go to the store and invest a lot of money on art supplies you will never use, list what you will need.